ibm-cloud-docs/network-attached-storage/index.md

 ---
 copyright:
   years: 1994, 2018
-lastupdated: "2018-07-17"
+lastupdated: "2018-08-20"
 ---
 {:note: .deprecated}
 {:new_window: target="_blank"}

 # Getting Started with NAS

 NAS stands for network-attached storage.
 NAS was an earlier storage option for users who were looking for a solution similar to the LockBox storage but with more space.
-NAS allows for remote file storage directly from the server by using either command line/terminal interactions or through point-and-click interactions.
-In addition to direct interaction with NAS from your server, you can also use Plesk or cPanel with File Transfer Protocol (FTP) to transfer files to NAS.
-FTP is complimentary with any NAS service, and NAS was offered at a nominal monthly fee based on the amount of storage.

 IBM Cloud ended the sales (EOS) of NAS FTP storage services across all sales channels on **March 31, 2018**.

-How does the EOS impact you?

-- New customers can't buy NAS FTP storage after **March 31, 2018**.
-- Existing customers can continue to use their NAS FTP storage after **March 31, 2018**, but can't provision more NAS FTP storage.
+End of Support commenced on **August 16, 2018**.

-Explore the [IBM Cloud storage solutions](https://www.ibm.com/cloud/storage) such as Block or File storage.
+Customers can no longer provision this storage and are urged to migrate their data to another Storage offering such as Block or File storage.
+For more information, see the [IBM Cloud storage solutions](https://www.ibm.com/cloud/storage).
 They have both tiered and custom performance options up to 48,000 IOPS and capacity up to 12 TB.
 No matter your workloads, {{site.data.keyword.BluSoftlayer_full}} has an easily customizable and cost-effective storage environment for you.

 For more information, contact [sales or support](https://www.ibm.com/cloud-computing/bluemix/contact-us).